mourjo/quick-meetings/readme.md

 ### Fix

-To fix this bug in the code, use strict zoned date time conversion:
+To fix this bug in the code, use strict zoned date time conversion(`./fix.sh`):

 ```
 git revert --no-commit 20ac61b && git reset HEAD